nikoo99m/Yummy-web-application/README.md

 [Yummy Web App](https://yummy-frontend-production.up.railway.app/) 🚀

 Yummy is a vibrant and user-friendly web application that allows users to explore, filter, and discover a variety of cuisines, including special Iranian dishes and fast food.
-The application features dynamic recipe filtering by cuisine type, cooking time, and dietary preferences.
+The application features dynamic recipe filtering by cuisine type, cooking time, ingredients and title.

 ## Features